 Your solution needs to carefully meet the need you have identified and be described logically as to not miss any key points.

 Picture the Need

-Now is your opportunity to help formulate this need into mind of each member of your audience.
-They should be picturing what you picture, see the solution you see, creating a visual imprint in their mind.
+Now is your opportunity to help formulate this need into the mind of each member of your audience.
+They should be picturing what you picture, seeing the solution you see, and creating a visual imprint in their mind.
 Your vision should be thorough, clear, and realistic.